+Annual Compliance Review for Basic Health Services: A compliance review of a Residence certified to provide Basic Health Services will be conducted annually on the years that the compliance review for biennial recertification in accordance with 651 CMR 12.09(3)(a) is not conducted.
+Such compliance review for Basic Health Services will include review of the compliance for the provision of Basic Health Services and related requirements pursuant to 651 CMR 12.09(3)(a)5., and may include a review of a portion or subset of additional items described at 651 CMR 12.09(3)(a), or such other items determined to be relevant to such annual compliance review for Basic Health Services in EOAI’s sole authority.

+Interim Compliance Review: EOAI may conduct compliance reviews other than those described at 651 CMR 12.09(3)(a) and 12.09(3)(b) at the discretion of EOAI at such other times EOAI has cause to believe that a Residence is in violation of an applicable section of M.G.L. c.
+19D or 651 CMR 12.00.
+The interim compliance review may include a review of a portion or subset of the items described at 651 CMR 12.09(3)(a), or such other items determined to be relevant to such interim compliance review in EOAI’s sole authority.

+Findings of Noncompliance: EOAI may make findings of noncompliance with M.G.L. c.
+19D or 651 CMR 12.00 as a result of conducting a compliance review or when EOAI has cause to determine a Residence fails to meet the requirements of M.G.L. c.
+19D or 651 CMR 12.00.

-Refusal to grant EOEA timely access to Residents; staff; all books, records, and other documents maintained regarding the operations of the Residence shall constitute valid basis to suspend, revoke or deny an application for an initial or renewal Certification.
-EOEA shall be authorized to photocopy such materials or request the Residence send copies of identified materials to EOEA via facsimile or other electronic means.
+Refusal to grant EOAI timely access to Residents, staff, all books, records, and other documents maintained regarding the operations of the Residence shall constitute valid basis to modify, suspend, revoke or deny an application for an initial or renewal Certification, or issue a fine of not more than $500 for each day of such failure or refusal to comply.
+EOAI shall be authorized to photocopy such materials or request the Residence send copies of identified materials to EOAI via facsimile or other electronic means.

-Compliance Review Reports, Findings and Responses.
-Whenever a review is conducted, EOEA or its designee shall prepare written findings summarizing all pertinent information obtained during the review and shall not disclose confidential, private, proprietary or privileged information obtained in connection with the review.
+Compliance Review Reports, Findings of Noncompliance, Actions By EOAI, and Responses.
+Whenever a compliance review is conducted, or where EOAI otherwise makes determinations of findings of noncompliance with the requirements of 651 CMR 12.00, EOAI or its designee shall prepare written findings summarizing all pertinent information obtained during such compliance review or such other determination of findings and shall not disclose confidential or privileged information obtained in connection with the review or determination of findings.

 Notice of Compliance.
-If EOEA finds that the Applicant or Sponsor is in compliance with M.G.L. c.
-19D, St. 1994, c.
-354, 651 CMR 12.00, EOEA shall mail a copy of its findings to the Applicant or Sponsor within ten days after the compliance review is completed.
+If EOAI finds that the Applicant or Sponsor is in compliance with M.G.L. c.
+19D 651 CMR 12.00, EOAI shall mail a copy of its findings to the Applicant or Sponsor within ten days after the compliance review is completed.